devilbox/vhost-gen/README.md

               the ones found in the global template directory.
   -d          Make this vhost the default virtual host.
-              Note, this will also change the server_name directive of nginx to '_' as well as discarding any prefix or suffixs specified for the name.
+              Note, this will also change the server_name directive of nginx to '_' as well as discarding any prefix or suffix specified for the name.
               Apache does not have any specialities, the first vhost takes precedence.
   -s          If specified, the generated vhost will be saved in the location found in
               conf.yml.
 If not specified, vhost will be printed to stdout.